rehierl/node-tree-outliner/5-implementation/3-9-1-parent-containers.md

 Because of that, all relevant sections are part of the current section sequence.
-Furthermore, and because all those sections are subsections to the section, with which the parent container is associated, the relevant sections are located at the very end of the current section sequence.
+Furthermore, and because all those sections are subsections to the section, with which the parent container is associated, the relevant sections all are located at the very end of the current section sequence.
 Consequently, an implementation must only pop and close the top-most sections from the section stack until the current section matches the parent container's parent section: